-HUMBOLDT STATE DISTANCE RUNNING CAMP
+HUMBOLDT DISTANCE RUNNING CAMP

-HSU Distance Running Camp is an inspiring week of training amidst majestic redwoods, overlooking ocean vistas, and along winding rivers.
+Humboldt Distance Running Camp is an inspiring week of training amidst majestic redwoods, overlooking ocean vistas, and along winding rivers.
 It is also an opportunity to learn from top coaches and interact with athletes from a variety of schools.
 This experience is intended to elevate each participant's level of performance and enjoyment in the sport of endurance running.

-During his tenure at Humboldt State from 1967 to 1986, Hunt's teams in cross country and track and field captured six Far Western Conference Titles and produced 64 All-Americans and 11 national champions.
+During his tenure at Humboldt from 1967 to 1986, Hunt's teams in cross country and track and field captured six Far Western Conference Titles and produced 64 All-Americans and 11 national champions.
 The Lumberjacks captured the national title in 1980 in the school's first year in the NCAA's Division II.

-Many veterans of the HSU Distance Running Camp have graduated on to success in the college ranks.
+Many veterans of the Humboldt Distance Running Camp have graduated on to success in the college ranks.
 Camp alumni include dozens of All Americans and even a few national record holders.
 Most importantly however, the majority of participants enjoy a lifetime love of running.

 A COMPLETE EXERIENCE